r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 cmake --build .
 ```

+On ARM platform, the path to the toolchain is
+`/aarch64-w64-mingw32.static.posix/bin/'.

 CMake is part of the toolchain (so built by MXE) and is patched to use Unix
 Makefiles as the default generator.